17 Juin 2017 Enforcement of foreign awards in China : 5 mistakes you should avoid

 In China, ASIALLIANS offers unique services integrating the resources of Wang Jing & Co, a PRC law firm with a team of more than 20 partners and 100 lawyers across the country to appear before any Chinese court from the lower basic people’s court towards the Supreme People’s Court.
 Such lawyers have also extensive experience in the field of international arbitration, as counsels or arbitrators.

-A network of 10 offices and teams, not including our offices in Hong Kong and Taipei, are ready to bring your case before the judicial institution which shall have jurisdiction over your award.
+A network of 10 offices and teams, not including our offices in Taipei, are ready to bring your case before the judicial institution which shall have jurisdiction over your award.